 Drawing courtesy of Mike Frommer and shared with permission.

-CAD file courtesy of Tom Wight and shared with permission.
+CAD file (.stp format) courtesy of Tom White and shared with permission.

 I've seen barbershop supply ads for shaving brushes with removable brushes/knots.
 This allowed a barber to use one handle and several knots in a day while keeping others clean and sterile.
 I was originally of the school that the '400 was one of these brushes, but I've since revised my position.
 It's my belief that this brush model was meant for the self-shaver, not necessarily a barber, and that the ferrule was intended to be glued on permanently.
 Rubberset did make brushes that the knot detached (see Models B-19, 207 & 543/544) but the design, threading, and cap (bottom) of the knot were all different and better designed for this purpose.